 - Direct PLUS, Subsidized, Unsubsidized, and Perkins: Loan had originated prior to withdrawal date and Master Promissory Note (MPN) was signed prior to R2T4 calculation date.

-If the post-withdrawal disbursement calculation indicates that a post withdrawal disbursement is due from grant funds and you have outstanding institutional charges, the funds are automatically applied to your billing account.
-If the calculation indicates that a post-withdrawal disbursement is due from loan funds, or grant funds remain available after being applied to outstanding institutional charges, you/your parent is sent a letter/email notifying you of the amount available.
-You/your parent need to return the letter/email within 14 days indicating whether you wish to receive the aid and if so, the amount.
-The R2T4 disbursement will be made as soon as possible, but no later than 45 days after the date that WCC determines that you withdrew.
+If the post-withdrawal disbursement calculation indicates that a post withdrawal disbursement is due from grant funds and the student has outstanding institutional charges, the funds are automatically applied to the student's billing account.
+If the calculation indicates that a post-withdrawal disbursement is due from loan funds, or grant funds remain available after being applied to outstanding institutional charges, the student/parent is sent a letter/email notifying him/her of the amount available.
+The student/parent is asked to return the letter/email within 14 days indicating whether he/she wishes to receive the aid and if so, the amount.
+The R2T4 disbursement will be made as soon as possible, but no later than 45 days after the date that WCC determines that the student withdrew.

 A school may not make a Post-Withdrawal Disbursement to the account or estate of a student who has died.
 Also a student's estate is not required to return any Title IV funds.